-From an ever-lasting supply chain crisis to rising inflation, some of the biggest technology companies like Twitter and Meta have found themselves in the middle of an insurmountable obstacle, and the only possible way out was found in mass layoffs.
+From an ever-lasting supply chain crisis to rising inflation, some of the biggest companies like Meta and Microsoft have found themselves in the middle of an insurmountable obstacle, and the only possible way out was found in unfortunate mass layoffs.

 What are the main tech layoffs of 2023 so far?